-Loans and receivables comprise loans from AFGD to other parties, including Anglican schools, parishes and individuals.
+Loans and advances comprise loans and overdraft facilities from AFGD to other parties, including Anglican schools, parishes and individuals.

 At balance date, no loans are in arrears or past due.
 As a result, no provision for doubtful debts is considered necessary.